-- 1 Tablespoon avocado or olive oil
+- 1 tbsp avocado or olive oil

 - Sea salt to taste

-- 2 slicing tomatoes, sliced, 10 ounces
+- 2 tomatoes - sliced, 10 ounces

-- 4 dill pickles thinly sliced
+- 4 dill pickles - thinly sliced

-- 2 Teaspoons yellow mustard
+- 2 tsp yellow mustard

 - Add the oil to the heated pan along with the sliced onions, and cook over medium or medium-low until the onions become softened and browned, about 20-30 minutes.
 Season to taste with sea salt and set the onions aside.
 You will have about 1 cup of caramelized onions.

-- For the burgers, divide the yellow mustard equally between the 4 patties, about ½ Teaspoon per patty and spread it in a thin layer over one side of the burgers.
+- For the burgers, divide the yellow mustard equally between the 4 patties, about 1/2 teaspoon per patty and spread it in a thin layer over one side of the burgers.
 You want to grill the mustard side down first.

 - Grill the burgers for 6-10 minutes per side depending on desired doneness, adding the optional cheese slices halfway through the cooking time when you flip the burgers.